rromanotero/os_labs/2_HAL_and_Fonts/README.md

 ### Tasks
 1. (8 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
     - For full marks implement all letters and numbers (you can skip symbols).
-2. (2 pts) Get the fonts to scale up and down (as shown in the demo)
+2. Pick one or the other, but not both:

-BONUS
+    - (2 pts) Get the fonts to scale up and down (as shown in the demo)
-1. (1 pts) Get hal_video_puts to start over from the top when reaching the end of the screen but not without first asking for "Enter to continue" in RED colour. (as shown in demo)
+    - (1 pts) Get hal_video_puts to start over from the top when reaching the end of the screen but not without first asking for "Enter to continue" in RED colour. (as shown in demo)